Topface/backpack/README.md

 * `./bin/backpack-upload` - Upload file to storage.

 * `./bin/backpack-dump-log` - Dump files with lengths and offsets of specified storage file.

-* `./bin/backpack-clear` - Clear storage file to free up some space.

 * `./bin/backpack-list` - List data files with their sizes and read-only flags.